 Everybody just scratches their side while applauding their side.

-Can’t we all agree that any worldview meaningful to human hearts and minds demands that we pursue wisdom and goodness, and that we do so with awareness, … kindness, … spiritual (ie: !For Real!–as opposed to maybe, just a thought, well on the other hand, and then again, course maybe nothing matters anyway and there’s no difference between hitlering and lovingkindnessing …) values??
+Can’t we all agree that any worldview meaningful to human hearts and minds demands that we pursue wisdom and goodness, and that we do so with awareness, clarity, honesty, accuracy, competence, kindness, and shared joy?
+Can’t we all together agree on these universal spiritual values (“spiritual” = !For Real! — as opposed to ‘maybe, just a thought, well on the other hand, and then again, of course maybe nothing matters anyway and there’s no ultimate difference between hitlering and lovingkindnessing …’)?

-I want so desperately to be able to make a case for anti-corruption that is adequate true, meaningful, and shareable.
+I want so desperately to be able to make a case for anti-corruption that is adequately true, meaningful, and shareable.

 But I keep coming up short.

-What I’ve longed to do is find an essay that everyone could agree with and that would serve as a foundation for meaningful dialogue about those issues that we can meaningfully address together.
+What I’ve longed to do is find an essay that everyone could agree with and that would serve as a foundation for meaningful dialogues — conversations grounded in and guided by aware, clear, honest, competent, accurate, compassionate, kind, respectful, joyfully-sharing thought and action.
 But I guess I’ve not the requisite powers.

 I don’t know.